neizvedaniydag/casex/README.md

 # ExchangeCases

-This demo shows a basic website where users can log in through Steam and trade CS:GO cases for skins.
+This demo shows a basic website where users can log in through Steam and trade CS2 cases for skins.
 The application is written in PHP and uses Steam OpenID for authentication.
+Inventory data is loaded via Steam's JSON endpoint and, if necessary, the official Web API.

 ## Requirements